What is Social & Therapeutic Horticulture (STH)?

 What's the story behind Serenity STH

-We offer additional wellbeing activities including tai chi, yoga, mindfulness, music, poultry management and flower arranging.
-We also offer sessions on the principles of Bach herbal medicine, massage, acupuncture and bee keeping .
+We offer additional wellbeing activities including tai chi and mindfulness.
 Our yellow labrador Bonnie arrived as a young pup in 2019.
-Our clients love her as she is gentle and provides endless amusement.
-We have sheep and you will see a few newborn lambs frolicking about during May.
+Our visitors love her as she is gentle and provides endless amusement.
+We have pigs, hens, geese, sheep and a few Spring lambs frolicking about.

 Who is eligible to attend?

 In 2021 we have teamed up with NENC Staff Health & Wellbeing, supporting our NHS colleagues.